Grand-Place: Rise in importance

 Improvements to the Grand-Place from the 14th century onwards would mark the rise in importance of local merchants and tradesmen relative to the nobility.
 As he was short on money, the Duke gradually transferred parts of his control rights over trade and mills to the local authorities, prompting them to build edifices worthy of their new status.
 In 1353, the City of Brussels ordered the construction of a large indoor cloth market (Halle au Drap), similar to those of the neighbouring cities of Mechelen and Leuven, to the south of the square.
 At this point, the Grand-Place was still haphazardly laid out, and the buildings along the edges had a motley tangle of gardens and irregular additions.
 The city expropriated and demolished a number of buildings that clogged the square, and formally defined its edges.

 Brussels' Town Hall was erected in stages, between 1401 and 1455, on the south side of the Grand-Place, transforming the square into the seat of municipal power.
 The Town Hall's spire towers some 96 m high, and is capped by a 2.7 m statue of Saint Michael slaying a demon or devil.
 To counter this, from 1504 to 1536, the Duke of Brabant ordered the construction of a large Flamboyant edifice across from the city hall to house his administrative services.
 It was erected on the site of the first cloth and bread markets, which were no longer in use, and it became known first as the Duke's House ('s Hertogenhuys), then as the King's House ('s Conincxhuys), although no king has ever lived there.
 It is currently known as the Maison du Roi ("King's House") in French, but in Dutch, it continues to be called the Broodhuis ("Bread House"), after the market whose place it took.
 Over time, wealthy merchants and the increasingly powerful Guilds of Brussels built houses around the square.

 The Grand-Place witnessed many tragic events unfold during its history.
-In 1523, the first Protestant martyrs Henri Voes and Jean Van Eschen were burned by the Inquisition on the square.
+In 1523, the first Protestant martyrs Jan van Essen and Hendrik Vos were burned by the Inquisition on the square.
 Forty years later, in 1568, two statesmen, Lamoral, Count of Egmont and Philip de Montmorency, Count of Horn, who had spoken out against the policies of King Philip II in the Spanish Netherlands, were beheaded in front of the King's House.
 This triggered the beginning of the armed revolt against Spanish rule, of which William of Orange took the lead.
 In 1719, it was the turn of François Anneessens, dean of the Nation of St. Christopher, who was beheaded on the Grand-Place because of his resistance to innovations in city government detrimental to the power of the guilds and for his suspected involvement with uprisings within the Austrian Netherlands.